Reboot Mac OS X from the Command Line

 *** FINAL System shutdown message from user@hostname ***

 System going down IMMEDIATELY

 The reporting will reference shutdown whether you are rebooting, shutting down, or sleeping, which is why it can be useful to append a message to the command, which is reported back as the second to last line.
 Also, the “user@hostname” will be that of whom initiated the reboot.

 Using this shutdown command, it would also be easy to modify a past trick to remotely sleeping a Mac to be able to remotely reboot or shutdown a Mac instead.

-The shutdown command has been around since the earliest days of Mac OS X and still exists in Lion and Mountain Lion onward.
+The shutdown command has been around since the earliest days of Mac OS X and still exists in Lion, Mountain Lion, Mavericks, and Yosemite, Sierra, Mojave, onward.
 As you may have guessed, the shutdown command can be used for other tasks like actually shutting the Mac down, putting the Mac to sleep instantly like pmset, and more.